CoReACTER/CoReACTER-manual/main.typ

   author: "",
   date: datetime.today(),
   abstract: [
-    The Community of Researchers Assessing Chemical Transformations and Exploring Reactivity (CoReACTER) is a research organization that operates within the School of Chemistry of University College Dublin (UCD) and the Department of Chemical Engineering (ChemE) at Carnegie Mellon University (CMU).
+    The Community of Researchers Assessing Chemical Transformations and Exploring Reactivity (CoReACTER) is a research organization that operates within the School of Chemistry of University College Dublin (UCD).
+We are also affiliated with the Department of Chemical Engineering (ChemE) at Carnegie Mellon University (CMU).
 This Manual documents our practice of science, from how we hire researchers to join the CoReACTER and manage data to how we apologize when we make mistakes.
 We even have guidance for how we may edit this document!
   ],
   preface: [
     #align(center + horizon)[